Tuesday, June 30, 2015

 I don't really know why they changed the name, but I do know that it has been scientifically proven that any edition of D&D that includes a class titled "Rogue"--regardless of any other merits it may have--is clearly the product of an inferior mind and should be derided mercilessly at every opportunity excepting only those situations when simply ignoring it seems more palatable.

 I can almost rationalize why TSR [EDIT: it was Wizards, not TSR] might have decided to change the thief moniker--presumably cuz of its criminal baggage--this was around the same time that the title of Deities & Demigods was changed to Legumes & Lorries after all [EDIT: Actually it was much later than this].
 But rogue?
 Couldn't you try not to suck so bad at naming stuff?
 Sure, thieves, by definition, tend to steal stuff; that could be kinda' off-putting to some.
 But at least "thief" points to a skill set that has potential value in a dungeon setting.
 Rogue, however, is just a disposition of scoundreliness.
 While that may be fun to run in the tavern, what the fug good is that gonna do a party of adventurers?
-Who needs a jaunty-capped seducer of barmaids when your six levels down in the Acrid Tomb of Malcontents?
+Who needs a jaunty-capped seducer of barmaids when your six levels deep in the Acrid Tomb of Malcontents?

 DM: The chamber is filled by a viscous, burbling, black blob; it reeks overpoweringly of vomit and strychnine and seems to be sliming its way toward you.
 What do you do?